devguides-io/devguides-2016/docs/es2015/overview.md

 # ES2015

-Here's an overview of what's new with ES2015 (previously known as ES6).
+Here's an overview of what's new with ES2015, previously known as ES6.

 > Next: See what's new with variables.
 [Next](#variables)